 Energy: All hot water is produced by dual solar panels for every two chalets.
 We recently installed two new and very efficient generators to provide electricity for the whole island, which has reduced our fuel usage enormously.
-We have no outdoor lighting and provide clients with battery-free torches to get to the bar and restaurant at night.
-We do not have any air conditioning, fridges, televisions, etc in the rooms so that power usage per chalet is kept to a minimum.
+We have no outdoor lighting and we do not have any air conditioning, fridges, televisions, etc. in the rooms so that power usage per chalet is kept to a minimum.

-Conservation: Bird Island has been a family business for over 35 years.
+Conservation: Bird Island has been a family business for over 40 years.
 It has always been run on ecological principles and has always run conservation programmes for various aspects of its wildlife since the early 1970s.
 Currently we are focusing on programmes to monitor and protect the Sooty Terns, which breed on the island in their thousands during May-Sept; the Green and Hawksbill Turtles, which also come to the island to lay their eggs; the long tailed white tropic bird, which nests on the ground next to trees; the newly introduced Seychelles sunbirds, which we trans-located from the main island in February 2006; weather monitoring and plenty of other programmes.
-We have guests who volunteer with our turtle monitoring project during the Hawksbill season and we run nature tours on the island at least 4 times a week with our resident conservation officer, Robby.
+We have guests who volunteer with our turtle monitoring project during the Hawksbill season and we also run nature tours on the island.
 As well as this, we often take research students for a week or more on the island on the basis that they receive free accommodation in return for a final copy of their study.